 Keep your Corel PDF Fusion configuration settings enforced and streamlined with PolicyPak.
 Check out this video to see how it’s done

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Corel PDF Fusion using PolicyPak.

 I’ve already got PDF Fusion installed on my target computer, and I’m just a regular user.
 As you can see, I’m logged on as a guy called “eastsales user4.”
 I’ll open up PDF Fusion.
 I’ll go to “Preferences,” and let’s examine the configuration settings that a regular user with standard rights has access to.